NEW: All course settings

 Title is the name of your new scale

-Total means how its viewed in the Assesment record
+Total means how its viewed in the Assessment record

 Description gives you the possibility to define what the scale is for.